-Comet 313P/Gibbs is an object whose orbit brings it closer to the sun than Jupiter.
+313P/Gibbs is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 313P/Gibbs as potentially hazardous because its orbit does not bring it close to Earth.

 313P/Gibbs's orbit is 1.42 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.